idvoretskyi/horizon.io/_posts/2016-08-01-horizon-tls.md

 with `hz serve`.
 You should be able to access it by visiting your domain with the `HTTPS` protocol.
 If everything worked as expected, your browser will display the lock sigil typically associated with a TLS-enabled website.
-When TLS is enabled, Horizon uses it for WebSocket connections in addition to HTTP requests.
+When TLS is enabled, Horizon uses it for WebSocket connections in addition to serving static files with HTTPS.
 If you look in the `Network` panel in Chrome's developer tools, you will see that Horizon's WebSocket connection uses the `WSS` protocol, the WebSocket equivalent of `HTTPS`.